Spanish slug: As an invasive species

-Arion vulgaris is considered among the 100 worst alien species in Europe in DAISIE European Invasive Alien Species Gateway, and this is the only land gastropod among them.
-Arion vulgaris is the worst slug pest in Europe and it has an important economic, ecological, and social impact.
+Arion vulgaris is considered among the 100 worst invasive species in Europe and this is the only land gastropod among them..
+It is claimed to be the most important slug pest in Europe and has economic, ecological, and social impacts.

 The local name of the slug in the regions it has invaded is typically a translation of "Spanish slug".
 In recent years, as its dominance has increased, it has been nicknamed "killer slug", perhaps due to its tendency to eat dead or weaker individuals of the species, although its destructive impact on gardens may seem just as appropriate a reason for the name.

 Like other pulmonate snails and slugs, it is a hermaphrodite and this species has the capacity to self-fertilize, so that one single slug can start an infestation.
 Long-distance transport of produce and garden plants has been assumed to be a common means of its rapid dispersal.

 Besides causing economic damage, the arrival of A. vulgaris has often been associated with the disappearance within a few years of the similarly sized congener Arion ater s.l., at least in synanthropic habitats.
 While the two species coexist they may mate with each other and produce fertile offspring.
 Hybrids are often identifiable by their intermediate genital anatomy.
 It has been proposed that in Scandinavia crossing of A. vulgaris and the indigenous A. ater ater might have produced a more frost-resistant variety.
 However, genetic investigations have not shown that introgression of A. ater genes into A. vulgaris persist for long once the native species has disappeared.
 In the Swiss Alps, Arion ater rufus persists only at high elevations, and hybrids with A. vulgaris occur in a contact zone along the altitudinal gradient.

-Given the densities that A. vulgaris can attain, other ecological effects of its invasion on the native flora and fauna are to be expected.
+Given the densities that A. vulgaris can attain, other ecological effects on the native flora and fauna are to be expected.
 For instance, the seeds that it consumes are less likely to survive to germinate than with other gastropods with which it was compared.
 In Sweden complete defoliation of native shrubs in natural woodland has been reported.